 To see the actual formatting of your content, click Learner Preview.
 The preview area displays the view that the learners see.

 Click Save as Draft.
-Students cannot see the problem while it is in Draft mode.
+Learners cannot see the problem while it is in Draft mode.
 You can continue developing this problem while it is in draft mode.

 Write one or more assessments for the problem.
 See Write Assessments for Function-Based Learner Solutions.